 Applications are now closed and the final edition of Prosper North has begun.

 We are delighted to welcome Edition 3 to the Prosper North community.
 Edition 3 will run from September 2020 – February 2021.
-Click through the profiles below to meet the organisations taking part.
+You can find a selection of those we worked with below.

 Prosper North: Chetham’s Library